titancoder12/CS11/README.md

 - Select assignments/problems for each topic
 - More details on description and subtopic of each CS50 Week's material, since not a 1-to-1 map from CS50's modules to CS11 topics.
 - Include a hands-on and fun **Course Project**, such as [SWIFT Student Challenge](https://developer.apple.com/swift-student-challenge/) or Science Fair
+  - Possibliy using Science Fair to cover subject under Computer Science and use it as a Course Project

 ## Topics
 ### 1. Ways to represent basic data types